|

 await The average time (in milliseconds) for I/O requests

 issued to the device to be served.
-This includes
+This includes the

-time spent servicing them.
+spent servicing them.

-%util Percentage of elapsed time during which I/O
+%util Percentage of elapsed time during which I/O requests

-requests were issued to the device (bandwidth
+were issued to the device (bandwidth utilization for

-utilization for the device).
-Device saturation
+the device).
+Device saturation occurs when this

-serving requests serially.
-But for devices serving
+serially.
+But for devices serving requests in

-modern SSDs, this number does not reflect their
+number does not reflect their performance limits.

 --dec={ 0 | 1 | 2 }